lusunping/hello-world/README.md

 # hello-world
-This is a test for my first traval in GitHub.
+This is a test for my first traval on GitHub.